GithubAamna/GithubAamna/README.md

 Welcome to my GitHub profile!

-I am a dedicated and motivated electrical engineer with a passion for electronics desugn, prototyping and testing.I believe that Digital IC design is my true calling, and I am particularly interested in RTL design for FPGA's and ASICs.
-I am also passionate to learn more about the IC design flow and physical design.
+I am passionate electrical engineer with hands-on experience in embedded systems, RISC-V architecture, and PCB design.
+Strong background in hardware prototyping, digital system design, and FPGA-based development.
+Known for delivering high-impact academic and industry-aligned projects with attention to detail, collaboration, and continuous learning.
 <!--
 **GithubAamna/GithubAamna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.